Last Updated on February 15, 2020

-We are very lucky living in Glendale, where there is a wonderful bakery that makes the best breads, including a Ciabatta bread.
-When I picked Spane up this afternoon, and needed some things at the store, I passed by the bread aisle and couldn’t help smelling the fresh bread.
+We are very lucky living in Glendale, where there is a wonderful bakery that makes the best bread, including a Ciabatta bread.
+When I picked Spane up this afternoon and needed some things at the store, I passed by the bread aisle and couldn’t help smelling the fresh bread.

 - 2 Ciabatta loaves

 - ½ stick butter, cut into small pieces

 - Have ready a baking sheet covered with foil.
 Preheat the oven to 425.

 - Put the garlic clove into a small food processor and process it until the pieces are very small.